Gandem/bonjour-reflector/README.md

 (you may need to run this line with administrator privileges to listen to your interface).

 You may use any configuration file you want (following the same structure as the template `./config.toml` file provided) by specifying its path with the `-config` option.

+## Contribution

+Help on this project is very welcomed.
+Before submitting your contribution, please make sure to take a moment and read through the following guidelines:

+- The `master` branch contains the latest stable version of the project.
+All development should be done in dedicated branches.
+- Try to name your branch in a clear way, for example by following this pattern: `username/what-i-am-fixing`.
+- Do not check in any compiled binaries in the commits.
+- It's okay to have multiple small commits as you work on the PR - we will squash them before merging.
+- Make sure all test cases pass (using `go test`).
+- When fixing a bug:
+    - Prefix your PR with `Fix:`, and add references to the issues linked to your PR (if they exist),
+    - Add test coverage if applicable.
+- When adding a new feature:
+    - Prefix your PR with `Feature:`,
+    - Add a description of your feature and reasons to add this feature,
+    - Add test cases for this feature.

+## License

+MIT